Is Oak Good for Carving? (According To Experts!)

 So, let’s get going!

-Is Oak Difficult to Carve?
+Is Oak Easy to Carve?

-In terms of the durability of your oak wood carvings, they second to none.
-I have a wood-carved owl that made of oak wood more than 10 years ago and it’s still fresh as new.
+I have a wood-carved owl that was made of oak wood more than 10 years ago and it’s still fresh as new.

 This is why oak carvings are common in churches.
 You just have to apply the coating once per year.
 This is because oak wood is hardwood.